VooDooGrayWOOD/nft-marketplace/README.md

 # Vue 3 + Vite Project

-This is marketplace jn Vue 3 + Vite.
+This is marketplace on Vue 3 + Vite.

 <img src="./image/screen_example.png">